ScaleFT/lfcrypt/README.md

 ### Avoiding Chunking Issues

-When designing a stream format, you must ensure that chunks in the stream are not reordered, dropped, or truncated.  `lfcrypt` prevents this by requiring an incrementing `.counter` field for every chunk.
+When designing a stream format, you must ensure that chunks in the stream are not reordered, dropped, or truncated.  `lfcrypt` prevents this by requiring an incrementing `.counter` field for every data chunk.

 ### Supporting Seeking